-Table 2.7 Description of Port Mirroring Options
+Table 2.8 Description of Port Mirroring Options

-Label Description Factory Default Monitored direction Select the monitoring direction.
-Disabled Disable: To disable port monitoring.
-Input data stream: To monitor input data stream of monitored ports only Output data stream: To monitor output data stream of monitored ports only Input/Output data stream: To monitor both input and output data stream of monitored ports Monitored Port Select the ports that will be monitored Unchecked all Mirror-to-port Select the mirror port that will be used to monitor the activity of the monitored ports Port1
+Label Description Factory Default Mirrored direction Select the monitoring direction.
+Disabled -Disable: To disable port monitoring Ingress: To monitor input data stream of monitored ports only - Egress: To monitor output data stream of monitored ports only - Ingress/Egress: To monitor both input and output data stream of monitored ports Mirrored Port Select the ports that will be monitored Unchecked all Mirror-to-port Select the mirror port that will be used to monitor the activity of the monitored ports (Port)1.1 configure Current Date and Current Time manually.
+There is a drop-down list of Time Zone which can be selected for the local time zone.
+If the switch is deployed in a region where daylight saving time is practiced (see note below for explanation), please check the Enable option for Daylight Saving Time.
+Then, the users will have to enter the Start Date, End Date, and Offset in hour(s).